Ashdof/side_projects/memdbase/README.md

 - Using the link provided in the instructions, user accesses the platform’s **login** page
 - User provides username and password to login
 - If successful, user lands on the application’s **dashboard**

+### System Design
+At this stage, I converted the specifications and requirements into layout designs, showing where buttons, textboxes, textfields, and other widgets will be placed on the platform.
+Also, colours and how the platform's various parts can be accessed through navigation.

+### Application Development
+The next stage in the timeline is development of the platform.
+At this stage, I turned the design layouts, system requirements and specifications into source code using the specified tools and technologies for the project.

+### Testing and Deployment
+The final stage in the development timeline is testing the completed platform to ensure it produces the expected output.
+Finally, the platform was deployed to Heroku for the world to see.

+*Note:*
+**The link of the platform will be shared when development is complete**

+---
+## Application Domains
+This section describes the various parts of the platform

+### User Authentication
+This is used to verify the identity of the user to grant access to the platform.
+There is no external authentication and the user will be required to either sign up or provide a username and password to login to the system.

+### Dashboard
+This is the main access point of the application.
+A successful login will bring the user to the dashboard.
+All features of the application can be accessed from here.
+The features include: *members, member details, new member, user profile and logout*

+### Member Details
+This section enables the user to access the details of a member.
+It can be accessed by either clicking on the **name**, or **photo** of a member

+### New Member
+This section has a form and enables a user to create a new object.
+It can be accessed from the navigation bar by clicking on the **New Member** button

+### User Profile
+This section permits a user to access and manage his or her information.

+## Other Features

+### Search
+This widget enables a user to search for a particular member from a sea of  members.
+It is found on the navigation bar of the dashboard.
+Search for a member can be done by either **last name, first name, age, gender** or **status**

+*Have fun exploring*